-This blog post is about the subtle narcissism that creeps into almost all spiritual teachings.
-Another name for subtle narcissism, that is less inflammatory, is critical parent energy.
+This post is about the subtle narcissism that creeps into a lot of spiritual teachings.

-Critical parent energy is when someone claims a sense of power over another and attempts to control the narrative and emotions that are present in other people.
+Subtle or overt narcissism is when someone claims authority over other people and attempts to control the narrative and emotions that are present in other people’s experience – they know better than others, even about the other person’s own immediate experience.

-It is the most powerful people who get to dictate to others what the truth is.
-And it is through this subtle narcissism that they maintain their power – they are enforcing the belief that they know the truth and other people don’t, rather than empowering people to step into their own truth.
+They are enforcing the belief that they know the truth and other people don’t, rather than empowering people to step into their own reality and finding a mutually productive relationship.

 The Double Bind

-When parent energy is clean – for example, someone with power or authority giving someone with less power constructive feedback – it isn’t necessarily a problem.
-They are embracing their role as an elder, or someone with wisdom, and being willing to take the risk to say something difficult, from a place of love.
+When authoritative energy is clean – for example, someone with power or wisdom giving someone with less power or wisdom constructive feedback – it isn’t a problem.
+The person with authority is embracing their role as an elder and sharing something from a place of clarity.

-This arises because the critical parent’s ego is so fragile that they can’t handle being challenged.
-Their capacity to stay in the parent role, requires them to know more and be better than the ‘children’.
-So anything that challenges that is a huge threat.
+A double bind is created when the frame can’t be questioned.
+This arises because the narcissist’s ego is so fragile that they can’t handle being challenged.
+Their capacity to stay in the authoritative role requires them to be perceived as always knowing more or being better than others in some way.
+Anything that challenges that is a huge threat and gets excluded as a possibility or shut down immediately.

 It is worth saying that most people have some aspects of this energy within them, it doesn’t necessarily make them a full-blown narcissist.
 The important thing is that people are able to reflect and move towards more open and balanced communication over time.

-With that in mind here are some power imbalances to look out for and some healthier ways of being that we can aspire to.
+With that in mind here are some power imbalances to look out for and some healthier ways of being that people can aspire to.

 Signs of power imbalances: